-The recommendation of the Center for Disease Control and Prevention (CDC) and the American College of Obstetricians and Gynecologists (ACOG) is that all pregnant women, no matter what their trimester, get a flu shot.
+The recommendation of the Centers for Disease Control and Prevention (CDC) and the American College of Obstetricians and Gynecologists (ACOG) is that all pregnant women, no matter what their trimester, get a flu shot.
 While the benefits of vaccinations are vast, expectant mothers are often cautious about what they put into their bodies during pregnancy.
-A new study shows receiving both the flu and tetanus toxoid, reduced diphtheria toxoid, and acellular pertussis(Tdap) vaccines are safe for mothers and their babies.
+A new study shows flu shots for pregnant moms, as well as tetanus toxoid, reduced diphtheria toxoid, and acellular pertussis(Tdap) vaccines, are safe for mothers and their babies.

 Both the flu and pertussis are highly contagious and the recommended prevention for both is a vaccination.
 The CDC and ACOG recommend all pregnant mothers be vaccinated to protect themselves and their babies.
 This study confirms the recommended vaccines are safe for babies and moms alike.